russellmcc/site-gen/posts/2012-10-04-This-Website.markdown

 ------------

 <dt>[cssTokenizer.hs](https://github.com/russellmcc/site-gen/blob/master/cssTokenizer.hs) and [cssProcess.hs](https://github.com/russellmcc/site-gen/blob/master/cssProcess.hs)</dt>
 <dd> contain the custom CSS processor used to style the site.
-The style of these two files more closely matches the way I like to write Haskell.
-I prefer applicatives to arrows or monads whenever possible. </dd>
+Since these files don't make any reference to the Hakyll framework, I was more free to write in a style I prefer: applicatives over arrows and monads whenever possible.
+I wrote the first version of this file using [SHE](https://personal.cis.strath.ac.uk/conor.mcbride/pub/she/), but the idiom brackets eventually got too idiotic for me.</dd>

 ------------